 This one-skillet dish is simple and quick.
 In less than a half hour, you can have a fully made meal in your cast iron over the stove or over a campfire!
 This is the perfect meal for a crisp, fall day!
 And it’s paleo-friendly!
 Try out this Cast Iron Pork Chops and Apple recipe!

-Paleo Camping Recipes: Breakfast
+Paleo Camping Meals: Breakfast

 And, because of its high protein and fat content, this is the perfect recipe for an active vacation, such as a paleo camping trip involving hiking, biking, or canoeing!